Iyanu: Reception

-This series was positively received.
-Brandon Zachary of ScreenRant called the series a mix of Avatar: The Last Airbender and Black Panther, complete with strong animation, imagery, and worldbuilding, and inclusion of Nigerian Yoruba "cultural touchstones" which could become an animated epic alongside Cartoon Network series like Adventure Time.
+Iyanu has received positive reviews.
+Brandon Zachary of Screen Rant called the series a mix of Avatar: The Last Airbender and Black Panther, complete with strong animation, imagery, and worldbuilding, and inclusion of Nigerian Yoruba "cultural touchstones" which could become an animated epic alongside Cartoon Network series like Adventure Time.
 Zachary also praised the series "engaging and colorful world," establishing Iyanu as a relatable and charming character, while building off classic character archetypes, comedy moments, having fluid animation, and said the series had a lot of promise.
 Frantz Jerome of Black Nerd Problems said they were blown away by the series and its authenticity, praising it for "bringing Nigerian culture to the global mainstream stage", said the origin story is more similar to Spider-Man: Homecoming rather than Avatar the Last Airbender, and noted that the series has "touchpoints that make African culture accessible."

 US Black Engineer & Information Technology magazine called the series "groundbreaking" and a "gripping adventure" which aims to "inspire the next generation."
 Katherine Hill of Toybook described Iyanu as a "vibrant new animated series inspired by Nigerian culture and mythology" while blending together education, action, and fantasy, all of which are rooted in traditions of Nigerian storytelling.
 Ashley Moulton on Common Sense Media said that while the series has "mild action and fight scenes" most violence happens from "magical laser beams used by supernatural characters" and noted that there are some "teen crushes, and...hostile and threatening language" without any curse words.
 Moulton further said that the series is fresh, fun, and twists normal "cartoon norms," with an animation style familiar to those who like ThunderCats or He-Man and the Masters of the Universe and said that although some episodes have dialogue which is "clunky" and a lot of backstory, the series is entertaining, and rated it 4 out 5 stars.

+At the 57th NAACP Image Awards, Iyanu received nominations for Outstanding Children's Program and Outstanding Animated Series; in addition, Roye Okupe and Brandon Easton were nominated for Outstanding Writing in a Television Movie, Documentary or Special for Iyanu: The Age of Wonders.